How to Solve A Problem with Cracked Nipples

 - If your baby latches incorrectly, try adjusting how he’s latching onto your nipple so that he begins to suckle more gently.
 Sometimes it just takes a small adjustment in how he’s positioned on your breast for him to get a better grip on it.

-It is important to get a good latch on and allow your nipples to heal.
+It is essential to get a good latch on and allow your nipples to heal.
 An injured nipple may lead to a breast infection or an abscess.

 - See Some Tools To Help You With Cracked Nipples Here